 "His incisive observations, and strong resolve played a critical role in refining our military campaign plan against ISIL," he said.

 Elements of the campaign were presented last week to the US Army's 101st Airborne Division, which will soon deploy to Iraq, the American defense secretary said.
 The next step was to present the plan to the closest allies, which is why the meeting of the seven nations was held here.

 "We agreed we all must do more," he said.
 Obama would be briefed on the meeting when Carter returns to the US.

-A meeting of 27 defense ministers of the coalition and Iraq will be held in Brussels in three weeks, Carter said.
+A meeting of 27 defense ministers of the coalition and Iraq is due to will be held in Brussels in three weeks, Carter said.

 The military plan expects coalition members to make contributions which span airstrikes, specialoperations forces, advice, assistance, equipment and training for local forces, cyber tools, intelligence, mobility and logistics.

-A follow up meeting of the core nations is will be held in London after that conference, Le Drian said.
+A follow up meeting of the core nations is due to will be held in London after that conference, Le Drian said.

 The military plan has three key objectives: "destroy the ISIL cancer's parent tumor in Iraq and Syria by collapsing its two power centers in Raqqa and Mosul," Carter said.
 "Combat the metastasis of the ISIS tumor worldwide," and protect people at home.

 Local regional forces are the only practical solution to defeating and sustaining a defeat of the fundamentalist fighters, he said.